What's the curriculum?

 Year 3: Capstone Project (building an app to solve a problem in their community) -- Android (CS) and Advanced Design Thinking (DT)

 It's been developed over the years and is continuing to evolve; instructors will be able to draw on previous years' lessons when developing lesson plans.

 For computer science, most instructors are well on their way to completing a technical or CS major; all are comfortable with multiple programming languages.

 For design thinking, most instructors have relevant classes or experience in design, design thinking, and/or improv.
 Lessons include problem solving,

 All of our instructors MUST have a strong interest in teaching youth – this nearly always defines our most successful instructors.

 Do I need to know the local language?

 By and large, yes – and especially so in the areas that our instructors will be located.
-In the three years that we have run Code for Palestine, we fortunately haven’t had a single safety incident with any of our volunteer instructors or Palestinian students.
+In the four years that we have run Code for Palestine, we fortunately haven’t had a single safety incident with any of our volunteer instructors or Palestinian students.
 To ensure safety, however (and because of liability reasons), we do have restrictions on wandering off the premises alone, whether in the West Bank location or the Gaza location.
 For a full run-down by the US State Department, please check out this link.